sumnerevans/sumnerevans.com/content/posts/technology/respecting-theme-preferences/index.rst

         </p>
       </div>

-   Using a grey for your background color rather than pure black also gives you the option to use darker greys as accent colors.
-For example, for this site, if you turn on dark mode (you can turn it on via the links in the footer) the background color for the content you are reading is ``#333`` and the text color is ``#eee``.
-The sidebar on the left has a darker background color of ``#222``.
+   Using a grey for your background colour rather than pure black also gives you the option to use darker greys as accent colors.
+For example, for this site, if you turn on dark mode (you can turn it on via the links in the footer) the background colour for the content you are reading is ``#333`` and the text colour is ``#eee``.
+The sidebar on the left has a darker background colour of ``#222``.
 This allows the sidebar to be darker than the content in both the light and dark themes.

-2. **Don't just go and change all of the colors.** Some colours can be left the same or nearly the same.
+2. **Don't just go and change all the colours.** Some colours can be left the same or nearly the same.
 The link text is one example of a colour that doesn't change between the light and dark themes on this site.

 3. **Dim your images.** Most of the time, images are naturally bright content which can be jarring in the middle of a dark-themed website.
-In order to counteract that, one option that has worked well for me is to dim the images by default.
+To counteract that, one option that has worked well for me is to dim the images by default.
    Then, on hover you can un-dim the images (restoring them to their full brightness).
 In my case, I set images to have a 70% opacity when not hovered, and a 100% opacity (no transparency) when it's hovered.
 For example, see the following image:

    .. image:: ./images/2019-02-24-second-place.jpg
       :alt: My team winning Second Place